GrantBGreat/Minecraft-Turtle-Scripts/README.md

 # Minecraft Turtle Scripts
-Open-Source scripts for the ComputerCraft turtles
+Open-Source scripts for the ComputerCraft turtles.
+These scripts were written for use on a [BrainCraft](https://realbraingames.com/#/braincraft) limited time modded server.

 # Basic Terminal Commands:
 | Command |     What it does    |